cardano-foundation/CIPs/CIP-0118/README.md

 - Implementation of the proposed ledger changes in the formal ledger spec
 - Updated CIP Specification with full detail
 - Validation with community through Intersect
-- Implementation in the Cardano ledger
+- Implementation in the Cardano node in the context of a new era/hardfork
-- Deployment to mainnet
+- Deployment to testnet/mainnet